 WINS: 0, POLES: 1, PODIUMS: 1 | 2023 BAHRAIN GRAND PRIX RESULT: BOTTAS 8th, ZHOU 16th

 Robert Kubica took the Sauber team’s only pole position in Formula 1 at the 2008 Bahrain Grand Prix, back when the team were backed by BMW.
 Kubica couldn’t convert the pole into a win, but nevertheless took the team’s sole podium finish in Sakhir with third place.

 Sauber then failed to score at the event until 2018.
 Their dry spell came to an end when Marcus Ericsson finished ninth, marking only the fourth season in which the team scored points in Bahrain.
 As they became Alfa Romeo in 2019, Kimi Raikkonen brought the team a handful more points with seventh place.

-Despite their low points rate, the former Sauber team have had relatively few DNFs here, with 2010 and 2014 being their only double non-finishes at the circuit.
+Despite their relatively low points rate, the Sauber team have had few DNFs here, with 2010 and 2014 being their only double non-finishes at the circuit.
 Their most recent DNF was for Ericsson in 2017.